redux-offline/redux-offline/docs/docs/basics/write-resilience.md

+---
+sidebar_position: 3
+title: "Write Resilience"
+---

-# That's all she wrote
+## That's all she wrote

 Persisting and rehydrating state (which is a term we use for reading the state back from the disk and into our store) will get us **Read**-resilience.
 Our app will work offline as long as the user only wants to read from the state.
 We also want to support **Write**-resilience: the user should be able to do (some) actions while offline, and be able to safely assume that they will eventually be reconciled and sent to our backend.